pau-riosa/pau-riosa.github.io/_posts/2020-04-27-bottom-navigator.markdown

 ### So what's the next plan?

-hmm, maybe I'll try work on adding a floating button that when you clicked the button it will show you some option buttons!
+hmm, maybe I'll try work on adding a floating button that when you clicked the button it will show you some option buttons or maybe add a modal to show a new form!
+I don't know, there is a lot of ideas coming out and I just need to do it as much as possible.

 ### Take Note!